-Fusarium wilt was first detected in Australia in 1993 (Kochman 1995) and by 2005 it was widespread on the Darling Downs in southern QLD, St George and from the McIntyre Valley into northern NSW.
-However, Emerald QLD, Hillston and Tandou NSW were still free of the disease at that time (Swan & Salmond 2005).
-The disease is caused by the fungal pathogen Fusarium oxysporum f.sp. vasinfectum (Fov), which can be maintained in spore form in the soil for over 10 years and cannot be controlled by the use of fungicides.
+Fusarium wilt was first detected in Australia in 1993 (Kochman, 1995) and since then it has become widespread across Australia, mainly in Qld and eastern Australia, preferring cool, wet, spring conditions (Allen, 2007).
+The disease is caused by the fungal pathogen Fusarium oxysporum f.sp. vasinfectum (Fov), which can be maintained in spore form in the soil for over 10 years and cannot be controlled with fungicides.
+It is transmitted through soil or water contaminated with spores and infected plant material (Plant Health Australia, 2013).
 Genetic analysis of Australian Fov samples indicate that it has arisen indigenously from Fusarium associated with native Gossypium spp.
-(Wang et al. 2006; Wang et al. 2007).
-Symptoms include wilting, tissue necrosis and death, and production of a characteristic browning of the vascular tissue (Nehl & Allen 2004).
-The severity of Fusarium wilt is strongly influenced by environmental conditions and farm management (plant stress) and may be affected by plant gossypol levels (Turco et al. 2004).
-The control strategies for Fusarium wilt recommended by the Cotton Catchment communities CRC include planting resistant cotton varieties (all cotton seed sold in Australia now come with a Fov resistance rating), planting of surface-treated seeds, avoiding waterlogging and adapting a 'come clean, go clean' strategy (Cotton Catchment communities CRC 2002; Swan & Salmond 2005).
-The type and timing of nitrogen fertilizer application may also affect the level of Fov in the soil (Wang et al. 1999).
-Cotton and also some weeds, for example bladder ketmia (Hibiscus trionum), sesbania pea (Sesbania cannabina) and dwarf amaranth (Amaranthus macrocarpus), are hosts for F. oxysporum f.sp. vasinfectum (Allen et al. 2003) and the possibility of management through crop rotation is being investigated (Swan & Salmond 2005).
-The possibility of introducing Fov resistance traits from G. sturtianum is also being investigated (Becerra Lopez-Lavalle et al. 2007; McFadden et al. 2004).
+(Wang et al., 2006; Wang et al., 2007).
+Symptoms include wilting, tissue necrosis and death, and production of a characteristic browning of the vascular tissue (Nehl and Allen, 2004).
+The severity of Fusarium wilt is strongly influenced by environmental conditions and farm management (plant stress) and may be affected by plant gossypol levels (Turco et al., 2004).
+The control strategies for Fusarium wilt include planting resistant cotton varieties (all cotton seed sold in Australia has a Fov resistance rating), using a plant activator to treat seeds prior to planting, avoiding waterlogging and adopting a 'come clean, go clean' strategy (CRDC and CottonInfo, 2022).
+The type and timing of nitrogen fertiliser application may also affect the level of Fov in the soil (Wang et al., 1999).
+Cotton and also some weeds, for example bladder ketmia (Hibiscus trionum), sesbania pea (Sesbania cannabina) and dwarf amaranth (Amaranthus macrocarpus), are hosts for Fov (Allen et al. 2003).
+Management of these species can include crop rotation using plants such as white oat, and taking care not to use crops that can act as hosts or reservoirs e.g. corn or tomato (Leoni, 2013).

-Alternaria leaf spot is caused by Alternaria macrospora (primarily G. barbadense) or A. alternata (primarily G. hirsutum) or a combination of both (Bashan et al. 1991).
-Symptoms include brown, grey or tan lesions predominantly on lower leaves, rapid defoliation and dry circular bolls lesions (Cotton Catchment communities CRC 2002; Nehl & Allen 2004), and is more severe with potassium deficiency (Blachinski et al. 1996; Hillocks & Chinodya 1989) or in humid conditions.
-Most commercial varieties of G. hirsutum are relatively resistant however G. barbadense is very susceptible and yield reductions of up to 40% have been reported overseas (Shtienberg 1993).
-Control measures include planting only resistant varieties in infected fields, incorporating crop residues into soil as soon after harvest as possible, appropriate potassium fertilisation, fungicide applications (Bhuiyan et al. 2007), and control of volunteer cotton plants and host weed species (Cotton Catchment communities CRC 2002).
-Cotton and some malvaceous weeds such as bladder ketmia (Hibiscus trionum), sida (Sida spp.) and anoda weed (Anoda cristate) are also hosts for Alternaria macrospora.
+Alternaria leaf spot is caused by Alternaria macrospora (primarily G. barbadense) or A. alternata (primarily G. hirsutum) or a combination of both (Bashan et al., 1991).
+It is transmitted via air-borne spores released by air movement, water splashing, or moving of infected plant material (Michigan State University, 2015).
+Symptoms include brown, grey or tan lesions predominantly on lower leaves, rapid defoliation and dry circular bolls lesions (Nehl and Allen, 2004; CottonInfo, 2017), and is more severe with potassium deficiency (Hillocks and Chinodya, 1989; Blachinski et al., 1996) or in humid conditions.
+Most commercial varieties of G. hirsutum are relatively resistant, however, G. barbadense is very susceptible and yield reductions of up to 40% have been reported overseas (Shtienberg, 1993).
+Control measures include planting only resistant varieties in infected fields, incorporating crop residues into soil as soon after harvest as possible, appropriate potassium fertilisation, fungicide applications (Bhuiyan et al., 2007), and control of volunteer cotton plants and host weed species (CRDC and CottonInfo, 2022).
+Cotton and some malvaceous weeds such as bladder ketmia (Hibiscus trionum), sida (Sida spp.) and anoda weed (Anoda cristate) are also hosts for A. macrospora.